Yiskah-S/primal-hunter-index/README.md

 # 🧠 Primal Hunter Metadata Index

-A schema-driven, LLM-friendly metadata system to track character progression, skills, equipment, and world state for *The Primal Hunter* series.
+A schema-driven, metadata system to track character progression, skills, equipment, and world state for *The Primal Hunter* series.

 ---